cdavidmaxey/cdavidmaxey.github.io/_posts/2016-05-05-Sunscreen-wont-work-if-it-stays-in-the-bottle.md

 - Play
 - Health
 ---
 Sun exposure is a major well-established health risk, and there are a lot of resources for learning about how to be safe in the sun.
-This article is <i>not</i> advice about sun protection; discuss sun protection decisions and reports from sources such as the <a rel="nofollow" href="https://www.ewg.org/sunscreen/"><abbr title="Enviromental Working Group">EWG</abbr></a>, <a rel="nofollow" href="https://www.healthychildren.org/"><abbr title="American Academy of Pediatrics">AAP</abbr></a>, <a rel="nofollow" href="http://www.fda.gov/"><abbr title="U.S. Food and Drug Administration">FDA</abbr></a> and <a rel="nofollow" href="http://www.consumerreports.org/cro/sunscreens.htm">Consumer Reports</a>, with your child’s primary medical provider.
-This article helps you consider ways to apply the information they provide&mdash;to think about making a habit of sun safety in your family.
+Talk to your child’s primary medical provider about sun protection decisions and reports from sources such as the <a rel="nofollow" href="https://www.ewg.org/sunscreen/"><abbr title="Enviromental Working Group">EWG</abbr></a>, <a rel="nofollow" href="https://www.healthychildren.org/"><abbr title="American Academy of Pediatrics">AAP</abbr></a>, <a rel="nofollow" href="http://www.fda.gov/"><abbr title="U.S. Food and Drug Administration">FDA</abbr></a> and <a rel="nofollow" href="http://www.consumerreports.org/cro/sunscreens.htm">Consumer Reports</a>.

 As children approach the teen years, they become more independant, and need to think for themselves about sun safety when you’re not around.
 Start the conversations early so you can prepare them to make healthy choices on their own.
 Here are some ways to start a conversation:
 <aside class="float right side">